 Under the provisions of the FWPCA Section 602(b)(2), the state is required to deposit an amount equal to 10 percent of the total supplemental capitalization grant into the CWSRF.
 Based on the potential FY2022 allotment of \$30,092,000, the amount of state match required amounts to \$3,009,200.
 GEFA is anticipating the Georgia Legislature will provide sufficient funds to cover this requirement.
-GEFA will disburse these state bond funds along with federal direct capitalization grant funds in a proportionate manner to ensure the proper match on each loan disbursement.
-Each project that receives direct federal funds will receive a portion of the disbursement in federal grant funds (83.33 percent) and a portion of the disbursement in state match funds (16.67 percent).
-These state funds will be held outside the CWSRF until the disbursement is made.
+GEFA will disburse these state bond funds fully before drawing the federal direct capitalization grant funds.
+State funds will be held outside the CWSRF until the disbursement is made.
 Once these state dollars are disbursed to a project, those funds and the interest paid on those funds will be returned to the program.
 Only project-related disbursements will be funded in this manner.
 None of the set-asides or administrative disbursements will be funded with state match funds.
 The state match will be available at the time of grant award.